Sudarshana Chakra: Anthropomorphic form

 and another from Aphsad (Bihar) detailing a fine personification dating to 672 CE have been found.

 While the chakra is ancient, with the emergence of the anthropomorphic forms of chakra and shankha traceable in the north and east of India as the Chakra-Purusha and Shanka-Purusha; in the south of India, the Nayak period popularized the personified images of Sudarshana with the flames.
 In the Kilmavilangai cave is an archaic rock-cut structure in which an image of Vishnu has been hallowed out, holding the Shanka and Chakra, without flames.
 At this point, the Chakrapurusha with the flames had not been conceived in the south of India.
 The threat of invasions from the north was a national emergency during which the rulers sought out the Ahirbudhnya Samhita, which prescribes that the king should resolve the threat by making and worshiping images of Sudarshana.

 Though similar motives contributed to the installation of images of Sudarshana during the Vijayanagara period, there was a wider distribution of the cult during the Nayak period, with Sudarshana's images set up in temples ranging from small, out-of-the-way temples to large temples of importance.
-Though political turmoil resulted in the disintegration of the Vijayanagara empire, the construction and refurbishing of temples did not cease; with the Nayak period continuing with their architectural enterprises, which Begley and Nilakantha Sastri note "reflected the rulers' awareness of their responsibilities in the preservation and development of all that remained of Hinduism.
+Though political turmoil resulted in the disintegration of the Vijayanagara Empire, the construction and refurbishing of temples did not cease; with the Nayak period continuing with their architectural enterprises, which Begley and Nilakantha Sastri note "reflected the rulers' awareness of their responsibilities in the preservation and development of all that remained of Hinduism.

 The worship of Sudarshana Chakra is found in the Vedic and in the tantric cults.
 In the Garuda purana, the chakra was also invoked in tantric rites.
 The tantric cult of Sudarshana was to empower the king to defeat his enemies in the shortest time possible.
-Sudarshana's hair, depicted as tongues of flames flaring high forming a nimbus, bordering the rim of the discus and surrounding the deity in a circle of rays (Prabha-mandala) are a depiction of the deity's destructive energy.
+Sudarshana's hair, depicted as tongues of flames flaring high forming a nimbus, bordering the rim of the disc and surrounding the deity in a circle of rays (Prabha-mandala) are a depiction of the deity's destructive energy.